marouenes/marouenes/README.md

 func GetBio() Bio {
  return Bio{
-  "- ⚡ Quick bio:":                    "A kind of synthWave-melomaniac-gearAddict-ethicalHacker-traveler-foodLover-gamer-coder-programmer-sportsAficionado hybrid", "- 🔭 I’m currently working at":      "Ericsson as a Data Engineer --- camping on my freetime", "- 🌱 I’m currently learning":        "Cloud computing, k8s, high performace dig data processing frameworks --- Sharpening my Cloud and Infrastruce Skills (Personal goal)", "- 👯 I’m looking to collaborate on": "Big Data and Cloud Native related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Programming, Data management, Software Design & Architecture and ML", "- 📫 How to reach me:":              "marouane.skandaji@gmail.com", }
+  "- ⚡ Quick bio:":                    "A kind of synthWave-melomaniac-gearAddict-traveler-foodLover-coder-programmer-sportsAficionado hybrid", "- 🔭 I’m currently working at":      "ThermoFisher as a Big Data Engineer --- camping on my freetime", "- 👯 I’m looking to collaborate on": "Whatever boy..., bring it up.", "- 💬 Ask me about":                  "Programming, Data management, Software Design & Architecture, Distributed Systems and AI/ML", "- 📫 How to reach me:":              "marouane.skandaji@gmail.com", }
 }